SkepticalHippo/crypto-random/readme.md

 ![](https://travis-ci.org/SkepticalHippo/crypto-random.svg?branch=master)

 A cryptographically strong random number generator.
 Designed to be a drop-in replacement for `Math.random`.
-Can be used with Node or in a browser.
+Can be used with Node or in the browser.

 ## Supported Versions

-* Node 8
-* Node 10
-* Node 12
+* Node 8.x+ (up to Node 18.x)
 * For supported browsers please refer to [this MDN article](https://developer.mozilla.org/en-US/docs/Web/API/RandomSource/getRandomValues).

 ## Install